 1. Can you tell us a little about your role and what you’re working on?

 I am the SVP, Marketing Solutions, and my job is to help our clients solve business problems.
 Location is an extremely powerful data point, and by understanding the dynamics of a client’s category and its specific challenges, we can empower brands and agencies to leverage real-world behaviors to inform all aspects of media/marketing efforts, from targeting through campaign optimization and measurement, as well as the analysis of consumer mobility and visitation trends.

 The location space is incredibly complex, made even more complicated by broader marketplace forces including industry consolidation, an increasingly aggressive regulatory environment, and operating-system changes that threaten data supply.
-Since Cuebiq’s inception, our focus has always been to help our partners navigate through the “noise,” and my vision for the Marketing Solutions team in 2021 is that we will continue to develop as solution sellers, super-focused on understanding how location can help our clients win.
+Since Cuebiq’s inception, our focus has always been to help our partners navigate through the “noise,” and my vision for the Marketing Solutions team is that we will continue to develop as solution sellers, super-focused on understanding how location can help our clients win.

 I think the biggest opportunity is for companies to (finally) prioritize privacy compliance and data quality over vanity metrics.
 Companies on all sides need to demand transparency with respect to data sourcing and to insist partners and suppliers maintain a consumer-first focus.

 A prime example is that our platform is 100% informed by first-party data (focused on a named-consent framework) to ensure not only the industry’s most stringent compliance to current/future privacy regulations but also that consumer rights and sensitivities are considered beyond the mandates of the law.